Learn what to look for when searching for your team’s ideal software solutions.

 The Nuanced Relationship Between Technology & Your Team

 Your employees don’t just use technology – they have a relationship with it.
-They want to use it to maximize their productivity, and they want it to help enhance their skills, improve their decision-making, enable effective communication, and minimize the potential for errors.
+They want to use it to maximize their productivity.
+They want it to help enhance their skills, improve their decision-making, enable effective communication, and minimize the potential for errors.
 Workplace technology, especially your EHR platform, must be chosen with these priorities in mind.

 For these reasons, many long-term care teams that use GEHRIMED, GPM’s EHR platform, have experienced both business success and solid staff retention.
-Because it was designed by such clinicians and their team members, it naturally caters to their specific needs.
+Designed by such clinicians and their team members, it naturally caters to their specific needs.
 Below are four specific components of GEHRIMED that help long-term care teams work better together.

 Additionally, long-term software solutions used teamwide need to cater to users of all ages, and Dr. Newlands reported that GEHRIMED fits that bill, too.
 “Older practitioners like how user-friendly it is and how it enables us to keep them in the game longer,” he said.
 At the same time, younger team members love how intuitive and flexible it is, especially when it comes to its mobile capabilities.